thchang/VectorClass/README.md

 To use the REALVECTOR and INTVECTOR data types, include the following
 module:
 ``
-USE VECTOR_MOD
+USE VECTOR_CLASS
 ``
 The two types provided are TYPE(REALVECTOR) and TYPE(INTVECTOR).
-The REALVECTOR type uses the R8 data type for 64-bit real arithmetic, provided in the VECTOR\_TYPE module.
+The REALVECTOR type uses the R8 data type for 64-bit real arithmetic, provided in the same module.
+All internal memory for both VECTOR types is private, and the VECTOR must be interfaced using the provided functions and subroutines.
-Both types have 4 fields:
- - VEC%DAT(:,:) contains the dynamically allocated data.
- - VEC%LENGTH contains the length of the vector.
- - VEC%MAXLEN contains the current length of the second dimension that has been allocated for (though not necessarilly used).
-It is highly recommended that VEC%LENGTH and VEC%MAXLEN never be directly accessed.
-Subroutines are provided for interfacing safely with the memory.

-All subroutines related to the Vector class use an error flag IERR to report successful operations.
+All subroutines related to the Vector class use an error flag ISTAT to report successful operations.
 The scheme is as follows:
  - IERR = 0 : SUCCESS